mekramy/termeh/docs/guide/core/ui.md

 :::

-::: termeh
+::: dependencies

-Control padding is calculated from the following Termeh global `var()`:
+Inline padding is calculated from the following Termeh global `var()`:

 | Component | Variable | Type     | Default |
 | --------- | -------- | -------- | ------- |